lisaross/tana-beginners/memory-bank/survey-announcement.md

 ## Email Version

-**Subject: Your Tana Experience Wanted - Quick Survey for New User Guide**
+**Subject: Share Your Tana Experience - Quick Survey for "Tana Simplified: Digital Organization for Everyone" Guide**

-Hello,
+Hello Tana Users,

-I'm reaching out to Tana users who might be willing to share their experience through a quick 10-15 minute survey.
-Your insights will directly shape **"Tana for Real People"** - a new guide aimed at making Tana more accessible to non-technical users.
+I'm creating a guide called **"Tana Simplified: Digital Organization for Everyone"** aimed at making Tana more accessible to non-technical users.
+Your experience is incredibly valuable for this project!

 **Why your feedback matters:**
 Many people find powerful tools like Tana intimidating at first.
 By sharing your journey, challenges, and breakthroughs, you'll help create a resource that makes the learning curve gentler for others.